ChubbyHunteR/blog/content/post/2020-01-20-fanless-build.md

 An alternative was the [Streacom DB4](https://web.archive.org/web/20190810170047/https://streacom.com/products/db4-fanless-chassis/), but the HDPLEX H5 has nominally more powerful cooling, so I went with it.

 Worth a mention is the [Calyos NSG S0](https://web.archive.org/web/20190810170234/https://www.kickstarter.com/projects/1489140137/nsg-s0-worlds-first-fanless-chassis-for-high-perfo/) that was still up for preorder when I was looking to buy.
-However, it turned out that Calyos scammed people who preordered or mismanaged the funds and ended up without a working product, so I was lucky to dogde a bullet there.
+However, it turned out that Calyos scammed people who preordered or mismanaged the funds and ended up without a working product, so I was lucky to dodge a bullet there.
 Lesson learned about preorders!
 According to a few Reddit threads, part of the Calyos team went on to found MonsterLabo which at the time of writing (late 2019) offers an interesting fanless case, [The First](https://web.archive.org/web/20190810170555/https://www.monsterlabo.com/the-first-1) and just the cooler used in the The First, called [The Heart](https://web.archive.org/web/20191201214100/https://www.monsterlabo.com/page-d-articles/the-heart).
 Based on the easily discoverable reviews and as the name implies, it really seems like a company's first attempt at a PC case.